-B. If historical or archaeological artifacts or features are discovered at any time within the certified facility, the Licensee shall notify the appropriate DEP District office (s) and the DHR, R.A.
-Gray Building, 500 S. Bronough Street, Rm 423, Tallahassee, Florida 32399-0250, telephone number (850) 487-6333, and the Licensee shall consult with DHR to determine appropriate action.
+B. If historical or archaeological artifacts or features are discovered at any time within the certified facility, the Licensee shall notify the DEP Central District Office and the DHR, R.A.
+Gray Building, 500 S. Bronough Street, Rm 423, Tallahassee, Florida 32399-0250, telephone number (850) 487-6333, and shall consult with DHR to determine appropriate actions.
 Formerly Condition IV.U.
 Historical or Archaeological Finds